A Hybrid Finite-Volume Reconstruction Framework for Efficient High-Order Shock-Capturing on Unstructured Meshes: Numerical Framework

-In the CWENOZ scheme, the non-linear weights are modified by multiplying the linear weight $\lambda_s$ with a correction factor, and are defined as:
+} In the CWENOZ scheme, the non-linear weights are modified by multiplying the linear weight $\lambda_s$ with a correction factor, and are defined as: {

-where $\tau$ is the universal oscillation indicator, defined as the absolute difference between the smoothness indicators, given by:
+} where $\tau$ is the universal oscillation indicator, defined as the absolute difference between the smoothness indicators, given by:

-and the smoothness indicator $\mathcal{SI_m}$ can be written as:
+and the smoothness indicator $\mathcal{SI_m}$ can be written as: {

-where $\beta$ is a multi-index, $r$ is the order of the polynomials, and $h_c$ is the characteristic cell size of the considered cell.
-In the present work, we set $\epsilon = 10^{-3}$ and $b = 4$.
+} where $\beta$ is a multi-index, $r$ is the order of the polynomials, $h_c$ is the characteristic cell size of the considered cell, {and $\mathcal{D}$ is the differential operator.} In the present work, we set $\epsilon = 10^{-3}$ and $b = 4$.
 We also employ $r = 1$ for the directional polynomials, which yield second-order accuracy, and allow for any arbitrary order of accuracy in the polynomial associated with the central stencil.
 The linear weights are determined by first assigning an arbitrary non-normalised linear weight $\lambda_1'$ to the central stencil, followed by normalisation as defined by:

 with the linear weights associated with lower-order polynomials being assigned the same linear weights as follows:

 Since the smoothness indicator is a quadratic function of the degrees of freedom $a_k^s$, Eq. (\ref{eq:SI1}) can also be written as: